 What Else Should I Do?

-When you call a Poisons Center or see a Vet, they will ask you a few questions about the poisoning.
+When you call or see a Vet, they may ask you a few questions about the poisoning.

 Identify the poison